Top 10 Places to Visit in Sicily

 |

-This top ten list covers the full range of what Sicily has to offer — from ancient ruins and active volcanoes to island escapes, Baroque towns and lively city life.
+The top ten of Sicily list covers the full range of what the island region has to offer — from ancient ruins and active volcanoes to island escapes, Baroque towns and lively city life.

 It includes famous names like Mount Etna and Taormina, along with natural reserves and lesser-visited islands.
 Expect a mix of archaeology, architecture, nature and culture spread across coastal paths and hilltop towns.
 Sicily rewards curiosity, with dramatic scenery and layers of history in every direction. |